intel/QAT_Engine/README.md

 --enable-multibuff_offload/--disable-multibuff_offload
     Enable/Disable Intel(R) Multi-buffer offload feature.
-This flag needs to be enabled if Multi-buffer based software optimizations needs to be used.
-This flag when enabled uses Intel&reg; Crypto Multi-buffer library and include s from the default path (/usr/local).
-If the crypto_mb library is installed in the path other than the default then --with-multibuff_install_dir needs to be set with the path where its installed (disabled by default).
+This flag needs to be enabled if Multi-buffer based software optimizations need to be used.
+This flag when enabled uses Intel&reg; Crypto Multi-buffer library and includes from the default path (/usr/local).
+If the crypto_mb library is installed in a path other than the default then --with-multibuff_install_dir needs to be set to the path where it is installed (disabled by default).

 Mandatory (when using the Intel&reg; Multi-Buffer Crypto for IPsec Library)